 Comprehensive Overview

-To truly understand the terminology surrounding male dogs, it's helpful to delve into definitions, historical context, and scientific foundations.
+To truly understand the terminology surrounding male dogs, it's helpful to walk through definitions, historical context, and scientific foundations.
 Here's a comprehensive overview:

 Common Terms for Male Dogs

 The most straightforward term for a male dog is, as mentioned, dog.
-However, when the need arises to specify gender, particularly in more formal or technical contexts, other terms become essential.
+Even so, when the need arises to specify gender, particularly in more formal or technical contexts, other terms become essential.

 Scientific and Biological Context